SW-e/ADAmantiumForgers/index.md

 - The risk of government shutdown is high, Trump said he would be "proud" to shut down the government
 - The topic of border wall is brought back to the forefront by Donald Trump
 - Nancy Pelosi is reelected Speaker of the House of Representatives
-- Trump seems more and more implicated on campaign fraud and Russion dealings
+- Trump seems more and more implicated on campaign fraud and Russian dealings

 Abroad, it was also a rich period :
-- Negociations about Brexit were going on, and Theresa May's Brexit deal with the EU is rejected by UK parliament
+- Negotiations about Brexit were going on, and Theresa May's Brexit deal with the EU is rejected by UK parliament
 - France is facing with Yellow vests protests
 - Andres Manuel Lopez Obrador becomes President of Mexico
-- A UN ceasefire is agreed in Yemeni civil war
+- A UN ceasefire is agreed in the Yemeni civil war

 We will use the words occurrences to see how these political events were covered in different communities.
 To get a first idea, here are the twenty most cited topics for each of the six communities that were previously identified.

 {% include /figures/60_most_cited_topics.html %}

 Trump is always cited very frequently.
-But further inspection of the words occurrences will allow us to analyse more in depth specific words that tell us a lot about a community : topics such as 'shutdown' or 'brexit' show interest of a community for specific aspects of the political news panorama during this period.
+But further inspection of the words occurrences will allow us to analyze more in-depth specific words that tell us a lot about a community : topics such as 'shutdown' or 'brexit' show interest of a community for specific aspects of the political news panorama during this period.

 ## Comparison with other lexical fields

-In order to properly analyse the word occurrences, we can compare them with datasets containing news titles on specific topics.
+In order to properly analyze the word occurrences, we can compare them with datasets containing news titles on specific topics.
 We used the following datasets for the comparison :
 - Rishabh Misra's [news categories dataset](https://www.kaggle.com/datasets/rmisra/news-category-dataset), classifying news from the HuffPost in different categories.
 We will be using the "Black voices" and "Queer voices" categories.
 - The [LOCO dataset](https://www.researchgate.net/publication/355578021_LOCO_The_88-million-word_language_of_conspiracy_corpus), characterizing the conspiracy language